lokalise/ruby-lokalise-api/README.md

 ### Initializing the Client

-In order to perform any API requests, you require a special token that can be obtained in your [personal profile](https://lokalise.co/profile#apitokens) (*API tokens* section).
+In order to perform API requests, you require a special token that can be obtained in your [personal profile](https://lokalise.co/profile#apitokens) (*API tokens* section).
 Note that the owner of the token must have admin access rights.

 After you've obtained the token, initialize the client: